-outportb(BASEADDR, 0x0C); outportb(BASEADDR +1,0);

-The second initializing step is to set the Line Control Register at Base Address +3.
+The second initializing step is to set the Line Control Register at Base Address + 3.
 This register defines word length, stop bits, parity, and the DLAB.

-Manual PCI-ICM-1S

 Bits 0 and 1 control word length and allow word lengths from 5 to 8 bits.
 Bit settings are extracted by subtracting 5 from the desired word length.
 Bit 2 determines the number of stop bits.
 There can be either one or two stop bits.
 If Bit 2 is set to 0, there will be one stop bit.
-If Bit 2 is set to 1, there will be two.
+If Bit 2 is set to 1, there will be two stop bits.
 Bits 3 through 6 control parity and break enable.
-They are not commonly used for communications and should be set to zeroes.
+They are not commonly used for communications and should be set to zero.
 Bit 7 is the DLAB discussed earlier.
-It must be set to zero after the divisor is loaded or else there will be no communications.
+It must be set to zero after the divisor is loaded or else there will be no communication.